chuxi-z/community/README.md

 3. http://localhost:8080
  ```
  ## Notice
- Database User and Question may lose primary key.
+ Primary key in Database User and Question may lose auto increment.